kiranwood/LHL-SQL-Project/cleaning_data.md

 Queries:

-CTE's were used in every query.
+CTE's were used in each query.
 One or multiple CTE's were used depending on the question.

 ```
 WITH transactions AS